JakeWharton/jakewharton.com/_posts/2019-04-02-optimizing-bytecode-by-manipulating-source-code.md

 Another side-effect of using D8 is that the loading of the exception message prefix string was de-duplicated at bytecode index `0008`.
 This is actually an unfortunate behavior since it now occurs during normal execution as well.

-Before attempting to fix these problems, let's manually re-arrange the bytecode (without dummy indices, for simplicity) to the ideal form we'd like to produce.
+Before attempting to fix these problems, let's manually re-arrange the bytecode (with dummy indices, for simplicity) to the ideal form we'd like to produce.

 ```
 [000258] MainBinding.bind:(Landroid/view/View;)LMainBinding;